 What is a Customer Journey?

-The customer journey map is a What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… term that is widely used in businesses from different industries to better understand potential customers.
+The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
 A customer journey map helps provide further and valuable information regarding the intended audience.

 Customer journey maps start from a potential customer’s first time needing a solution like yours, includes how and via what channel they are introduced to your product or service, how they interact with it, and ends as they achieve value with it.
 It covers every aspect of a customer’s journey with the solution you offer.

 These maps are mostly visual, but an example would be a customer journey map of a website creation app, such as Wix.
 It starts by stating the customer’s main motive behind wanting to create a website, for example they might want to transform their business into an online shop.
 Then they search this concept in Google and come across Wix, signup to the app and finish their onboarding.
 After they see value from the product, they create a website with Wix and become a recurring user of the product.